 Trade and other receivables that are neither past due nor impaired are with creditworthy debtors with good payment record with the Group and the Company.
-Cash and short-term deposits that are neither past due nor impaired are placed with or entered into with reputable financial institutions or companies with high credit ratings and no history of default.
+Cash and short-term deposits that are neither past due nor impaired are placed with or entered into with reputable financial institutions.